Jackbox Games: The Jackbox Party Pack series (2014–present)

 The Jackbox Party Pack games are individual collections of five party games per pack, designed for online play by multiple people, including large audiences, via streaming websites like Twitch.
 Packs follow a loose format, with every pack generally including at least one sequel, drawing game, and writing game.
 Since 2014, Jackbox has released a new set of games in these packs each year, with a total of 11 packs available as of 2025.

 Standalone games

 Jackbox Games developed additional games initially geared to mobile devices after the success of the Facebook-based You Don't Know Jack game.
-These have been released as individual titles, while some have been then featured as part of The Jackbox Party Pack.
+These have been released as individual titles, while some were then featured as part of The Jackbox Party Pack.

 Lie Swatter (2013)

-Lie Swatter is a single player game for mobile devices that presents the player with a number of statements which may be true or false, and the player is required to determine which ones are lies and "swat" them.
+Lie Swatter is a single-player game for mobile devices that presents the player with a number of statements which may be true or false, and the player is required to determine which ones are lies and "swat" them.
 The player earns points for correctly guessed answers (i.e. not swatting true statements and swatting false ones).

-A multiplayer version of Lie Swatter has been included in The Jackbox Party Pack, which supports up to 100 players.
+A multiplayer version of Lie Swatter is included in the first Jackbox Party Pack, which supports up to 100 players.
 The game has also been ported to a hands-free version on the Amazon Alexa.